rodekruis/social-media-listening/README.md

 4. Divide it into topics
 5. Assign a topic and a representative example to each group

-Built on top of [GSDMM: short text clustering](https://github.com/rwalk/gsdmm) and [Google Cloud Natural Language](https://cloud.google.com/natural-language).
+Topic modelling is built on top of [GSDMM: short text clustering](https://github.com/rwalk/gsdmm), while sentiment and translation use [Google Cloud Natural Language](https://cloud.google.com/natural-language).

 N.B. the creation of groups (a.k.a. clustering) is automated, but the topic description is not.
 You need a human to read some representative examples of each group and come up with a meaningful, human-readable description.